7 Common Study Problems and How to Deal with Them

 6. You lack the right resources

 This is arguably the easiest problem on this list to fix.
 Academic success relies on having access to the right resources, whether that’s the necessary books, equipment, a teacher to talk to, or anything else you need to learn effectively.
 If it’s books you need, ask your teacher to recommend some, so that you don’t inadvertently take your learning in the wrong direction.
 Equipment – such as a new laptop, stationery and so on – will be a matter to discuss with your parents.
 If there’s a compelling argument for investing in new equipment (such as a new laptop, or an iPad), speak to your parents about it and present your case.
 If you can convince them that these things will aid your studying, you’re in with a chance of persuading them.
+You could also consider the option of a UK summer school.

 7. You struggle with time management